This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• No need to pre-cook the salmon and shrimp as it will cook completely in the casserole.
+No need to pre-cook seafood: The salmon and shrimp cook fully in the casserole.

 Nutrition